 B-7.6 Introduce pure dry solvent at the same liquor ratio (see B-7.2) and rinse for 5 min.
 Drain and extract again for 3 min (at least for 2 min at full extraction speed).

 B-7.7 Dry the load in the machine by tumbling in circulating warm air for an appropriate time, preferably using an automatic solvent dryness control.
-Either the outlet air temperature shall not exceed 60ºC, or the inlet temperature shall not exceed 80°C. After drying, blow air at ambient temperature through the rotating load for 3 to 5 min.
+Either the outlet air temperature shall not exceed 60ºC, or the inlet temperature shall not exceed 80°C. After drying, blow air at ambient temperature through the rotating load for 3 min to 5 min.

 B-7.8 Immediately take the test piece(s) from the machine.
 Place garments individually on hangers and place fabric specimens on a flat surface, for not less than 30 min before finishing.